Home > News & Views > News from Jim Clark Photo - March 22, 2018

 In January 2018, I taught a half day nature photography seminar and half-day photo-shoot for the Friends of Blackwater National Wildlife Refuge located along Maryland's Eastern Shore.
 We had a sold out event and I was able to spend a couple days on my own photographing at that beautiful national wildlife refuge.

-My 2017 workshop season has been a big success and each session has been with some wonderful and eager students.
-I still have two workshops left for the year and they will be in October and November.
-For 2018, I am scheduled for four spring workshops and two autumn workshops for the Chincoteague Bay Field Station, which will also be my eight year serving as nature photography instructor for them.
-I will also be one of the instructors for the field station's Delmarva Nature & Wildlife Photograhpy Summit, which will be sometime in November 2018 (more details later).
+For 2018, I am scheduled for two spring workshops and two autumn workshops for the Chincoteague Bay Field Station, which will also be my eighth year serving as nature photography instructor for the station.
+I will also be one of the instructors for the field station's Delmarva Nature & Wildlife Photograhpy Summit, which will be held November 5-19.

-You'll soon discover that a nature photography workshop with Jim Clark is really a "working" workshop.To learn more, visit the Chincoteague Bay Field Station
+You'll soon discover that a nature photography workshop with Jim Clark is really a "working" workshop.To learn more about the workshops and the annual Delmarva Nature & Wildlife Photography Summit, visit the Chincoteague Bay Field Station

 One of my marsh images from the eastern shore was selected for a major exhibit at the new Harriet Tubman Underground Railroad Visitor Center near the Blackwater National Wildlife Refuge in Maryland.
-Two of my images were selected as the website banners for North Atlantic Waterfowl Venture of the U.S. Fish and Wildlife Service.
-Two more images were selected by the U.S. Fish and Wildlife Service for use by their Atlantic Joint Venture website.
+Two of my images were also selected as the website banners for North Atlantic Waterfowl Venture of the U.S. Fish and Wildlife Service.

 Hope your 2018 is fun, memorable and full of photography surprises.
 Take care.